malikusha/Gomoku/README.md

         return minScore
 ```
 The alpha-beta pruning function incorporates the minimax algorithm as it recursively calls the *alphaBeta* (i.e. itself) function changing between players (max and min) to obtain the most optimal move.
 It obtains an optimal move more efficiently using alpha-beta pruning by pruning branches that need not to be expanded further.
+***
+### 2.3 Heuristic Evaluation Function and Strategies
 #### Utility Function
 The variable *levelScore* obtains the score for the current state of the board by using a heuristic evaluation function in order to assign a number to any intermediate board configuration.
-***
-### 2.3 Heuristic Evaluation Function and Strategies

 #### Heuristic Evaluation Function
+The following code is the Evaluation Function used with *getScore* function inside the Gomoku Collection class.

 ```python
 def getScore(self):